Woody Point, Queensland: History

-In 1799, Matthew Flinders landed on the peninsula and named the location Red Cliff Point after the colours in the cliffs.
-In 1823 the peninsula was selected as the site of Queensland's first (and only) penal colony (Moreton Bay penal settlement) but, after arriving in 1824 to establish the colony, problems with mosquitoes and the resistance from local Aboriginals caused the colony to relocate up the Brisbane River in 1825, founding the city of Brisbane.
+In 1799, Matthew Flinders landed on the peninsula and named the location Red Cliff Point after the colours of the cliffs.
+In 1823 the peninsula was selected as the site of Queensland's first (and only) penal colony (Moreton Bay penal settlement).
+After arriving in 1824 to establish the colony, problems with mosquitoes and resistance from the Gubbi Gubbi (Kabi Kabi) and the people (Ningi Ningi, Ninghi Ninghi), part of the Undambi people who were indigenous to the land, caused the colony to relocate further up the Brisbane River in 1825, founding the city of Brisbane.

 Redcliffe developed as a small seaside retreat accessible only by boat from Brisbane while Woody Point was originally a banana plantation.

 Woody Point Jetty was built in 1888.
 It was reconstructed during 2008 at a cost of $9.6 million.